A few of the many ways we are different

 - Not only are re-used tubes no longer sterile, reuse risks failure of the seal, which could allow fluid to enter your pet's lungs during the procedure.

-- Your pet will always get a new, sterile endo-tracheal tube when at SNVH.
+- At SNVH, your pet will always get a new, sterile endotracheal tube.
 Click here for more information about other breathing tube issues.

-The medical team at Stratham-Newfields Veterinary Hospital are committed to client education and patient safety.
+The medical team at Stratham-Newfields Veterinary Hospital is committed to client education and patient safety.

 What questions should I ask prior to anesthesia?